What is an Agile Company?

 • Feel accountable instead of being accountable.
 You want to improve, and your company as a natural part of the daily work.

-• Compliment every collaborator you are working with at least once a week instead of evaluating weaknesses and criticising people.
+• Compliment every collaborator you are working with at least once a week instead of evaluating weaknesses and criticizing people.
 Do you lead by example?

 • Every collaborator has access to all company data, every collaborator can request process and tool changes.
-We favour Individuals and interactions over tools and processes
+We favor Individuals and interactions over tools and processes

 • You want to be excellent in your work.
 You have a purpose and autonomy in your daily work